Employment

 In case of termination due to objective reasons, employees are entitled to a minimum 15-day notice period.

-Where applicable, in case of senior management, Spanish law provides with a mandatory notice period between 3 months and 6 months, although the senior management employment contracts usually provides with higher notice periods.
+Where applicable, in case of senior management, Spanish law provides with a mandatory notice period between 3 months and 6 months, although the senior management employment contracts usually provide with higher notice periods.

 United Arab Emirates Under the UAE Labour Law, the minimum notice period is 30 days and the maximum is 3 months.
 However, during the probationary period (6 months is the maximum allowable probation period under the Labour Law), the contract can be terminated by either party providing a minimum of 14 days’ notice to the other.
 However, employees who want to move to another employer in the UAE during their probationary period may terminate their employment by giving a least one month's written notice.